LeoDoesCoding/Network-LiveChat/README.md

 ## Currently present:
  - Establishes server/client(s) connection.
+ - All server/client connections sets up a new user.
- - Client(s) can send messages to server.
+ - User(s) can send messages to server.
- - Client(s) can recieve messages from other clients (through server).
+ - User(s) can recieve messages from other users (through server).
- - Messages can be any length (?).
+ - Messages can be up to 200 chars (I think).
- - If client enters "end", the connection is terminated for all clients.
+ - If user enters "end", the connection is terminated for all users.
  - Connection error checking and feedback.

 ## Todo:
+ - config (to change name)
+	- Either client or host keeps record of messages so that they return after beign in config
+ - Fix 200 character cap
- - Testing.
+ - Testing + cleanup